Why study geography?

-We aim to encourage the children to develop an interest and a degree of curiosity about their world around them.
+We aim to encourage the children to develop an interest and a degree of curiosity about the world around them.
 They are also introduced to the practical benefits of maps, atlases and digital resources.
 Model-making plays an important role in the pupils’ learning, helping to bring the subject alive for them.

-King's Hall is fortunate to be located in beautiful grounds and these are employed for a variety of studies outside the classroom.
+King's Hall is fortunate to be located in beautiful grounds and these are employed for a variety of studies outside of the classroom.
 We also benefit from our superb location in the South West of England, being relatively close to coastline, moorland and urban environments, and these provide the destination for numerous exciting and worthwhile field trips.

 The Common Entrance syllabus, covered in Years 7 and 8, involves studying Transport and Industry, so pupils visit the Jaguar Land Rover factory in Solihull.
-In Year 8, pupils conduct a Fieldwork Enquiry, based on measurements and observations made whilst studying the Holford River.
-All of these experiences of seeing Geography up close and in action, provide pupils with lasting memories and greatly facilitates their learning.
+In Year 8, pupils also conduct a Fieldwork Enquiry, based on measurements and observations made whilst studying the Holford River.
+All of these experiences of seeing geography up close and in action, provide pupils with lasting memories and greatly facilitates their learning.